Taeon/Ninja/README.md

 ## What NINJA is **not**

 So NINJA uses jQuery's syntax, but it provides only a very small subset of jQuery's functionality.
-It is not intended as a like-for-like replacement for jQuery (if you're looking 'jQuery-but-smaller', try [Zepto](https://github.com/madrobby/zepto)) and it will never become that.
+It is not intended as a like-for-like replacement for jQuery, and it will never become that.
+If you're looking 'jQuery-but-smaller', try [Zepto](https://github.com/madrobby/zepto).

 ## Supported syntax and methods